Skip to main content

 This is massive for Bunbury, our community and local businesses, with the match being the very first for premiership points outside of Perth, ever!

-It also means, the State Government has committed another $5.7 million in upgrades to our newly developed Hands Oval precinct.
+It also means, the State Government has committed another $5.7 million in upgrades to our newly developed Hands Memorial Oval precinct.
 This is on top of the $19.5 million already spent on this impressive community asset.

 The Roos will take on West Coast for the first match in Bunbury on Sunday, 8 June.